GLP1.tools

 • Receptor target: GLP-1 receptor

 Let's cut through the marketing on Trulicity and look at what the data actually say.
-Trulicity is dulaglutide — a long-acting GLP-1 receptor agonist consisting of two GLP-1 analog molecules linked to an Fc fragment of human IgG4, and the result for users is: a1c reductions of 1.0-1.6% and modest weight loss. cardiovascular benefit in rewind.
+Dulaglutide is a long-acting GLP-1 analog fused to a human IgG4 Fc fragment, extending half-life to enable weekly dosing, and the result for users is: a1c reduction of ~1.0–1.5% and weight loss of 2–4 kg at higher doses.

 What is Trulicity?

-Trulicity is manufactured by Eli Lilly and is a brand name for the generic compound dulaglutide.
+Trulicity is manufactured by Eli Lilly.
 Trulicity was approved by the FDA in 2014.
-Its approved indications include type 2 diabetes, cardiovascular risk reduction in T2D.
+Its approved indications include type 2 diabetes, cardiovascular risk reduction in T2D adults with established CVD or risk factors.
 Off-label use happens in clinical practice but is the prescriber's responsibility.

 The drug class glp-1 receptor agonist works by acting at the GLP-1 receptor.
 We cover the details below.